Logo

 What Constitutes Retaliation?

-HOA retaliation occurs when a board takes adverse actions against a resident for asserting their rights under fair housing laws.
+HOA retaliation can occur when a board takes adverse actions against a resident for asserting their rights under fair housing laws.
 This can include:

 Issuing unwarranted fines or violations.